 In the setting of \emph{positive scalar curvature} (PSC), a particularly natural object is the \emph{2-systole}.
 Indeed, scalar curvature is obtained by averaging sectional curvatures over $2$-planes, and a basic mechanism for producing PSC metrics is to insert an $S^2$-component: for product metrics, one has \(\scal(g\oplus h)=\scal(g)+\scal(h)\), so $S^2(r)\times (N,h)$ carries PSC metrics once $r$ is sufficiently small, to a large extent, independently of the geometry of $N$.
-This illustrates that scalar curvature positivity is often controlled by the $2$-sphere direction, whose size is measured by the $2$-systole.
+This suggests that, in many PSC constructions, the relevant geometric scale is encoded by a $2$-sphere direction, and hence by a $2$-systolic quantity.

-In dimension three, the interplay between $2$-systolic quantities and PSC is by now well understood.
-If $(M^3,g)$ is PSC, Schoen-Yau \cite{SchoenYau1979} proved that any area--minimizing surface in $M$ is homeomorphic to either $S^2$ or $\mathbb{RP}^2$, showing that the relevant minimizing surfaces are essentially spherical.
+In dimension three, the interplay between $2$-systole and PSC is by now well understood.
+If $(M^3,g)$ is PSC, Schoen-Yau \cite{SchoenYau1979} proved that any area--minimizing surface in $M$ is homeomorphic to either $S^2$ or $\mathbb{RP}^2$, showing that area-minimizing surfaces in the PSC setting are forced to have spherical topology.
 Building on this, Bray-Brendle-Neves \cite{BBN2010} established a sharp $\pi_2$-systolic inequality.
 Denote by \(\sysp(g)\) the infimum of the areas of homotopically nontrivial $2$--spheres in $(M^3,g)$.
 Then

 with equality if and only if the universal cover of $(M^3,g)$ is isometric to the Riemannian product $S^2\times\mathbb R$ endowed with the round metric on $S^2$ and the flat metric on $\mathbb R$.
 In \cite{stern2022scalar}, Stern gave a new proof of \eqref{eq:BBN} leveraging the level set method.
 The bound \eqref{eq:BBN} was recently refined by a quantitative gap theorem of Xu \cite{Xu2025}, and there has been substantial further progress on systolic inequalities under scalar curvature assumptions; see for instance \cite{ZhuPAMS2020,Richard2020,Orikasa2025}.